waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`cuttable`:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting but respawns after a short time, even without leaving the map.
 - **`steps`:** Allows **vertical-only** movement between `ground`, `grass`, and `elevated_ground`.
 - **`ledge`:** Can only be traversed downwards (from Y-1 to Y+2 in a single button press).
 Acts as an impassable wall from all other directions.
 - **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered in Silph Co.
-9F at (12, 2) and Safari Zone East at (17, 23).
+9F at (12, 2), Safari Zone East at (17, 23), and Fuchsia Gym.
 - **Hidden Passages:** Seemingly impassable tiles that are actually traversable.
 Discovered in Safari Zone East at (7, 25).
 - **Impassable Roofs:** Building roofs, even if visually over traversable ground, can act as impassable walls when approached from above.
 (Discovered on Route 19 at (6, 9)).
 - **Summer Beach House Trap:** The house on Route 19 at (6, 10) is a one-way trap.
 The entrance warp is one-way, and Fly cannot be used to escape.
 The intended solution is to walk *through* Pikachu to reach the southern exit warp.